East Coast

 From early logging to a private resort area to a Civilian Conservation Corps camp, it’s been a hub for activity for over 100 years.
 Located southeast of Sugarlands Visitor Center, near Gatlinburg, Tennessee.
 Find a large campground along with historic cabins, like the Appalachian Clubhouse.

-Mountain Farm Museum—Located next to the Oconaluftee Visitor Center, north of Cherokee, North Carolina.
+Located next to the Oconaluftee Visitor Center, north of Cherokee, North Carolina.
 Find a collection of log buildings reconstructed in this area.
-Walk through a farm house along with the out buildings, like a springhouse, barn and blacksmith shop.
+Walk through a farmhouse along with the outbuildings, like a springhouse, barn and blacksmith shop.

-Newfound Gap—At 5,046 ft.
-(1,538m), it’s the lowest drivable mountain pass so this area offers some of the best views without a hike.
+At 5,046 ft.
+(1,538m), it’s the lowest drivable mountain pass, so this area offers some of the best views without a hike.
 Located near Clingmans Dome.

 Spend as little or as much time as you want.
-It’s open 365-days a year, 24-hours a day.
-It is free to enter.
-And the Gatlinburg Trolley stops at the Sugarlands Visitor Center, closest to Gatlinburg.
+It’s open 365 days a year, 24 hours a day and its $5 parking permit is at the visitor centers.
+The Gatlinburg Trolley stops at the Sugarlands Visitor Center, the closest to Gatlinburg.

 The Great Smoky Mountains National Park Planning Guide